 Examples of projects that have been selected for the ESSPY include projects that benefited underprivileged children, recognized veterans, were international in nature, and have required significant time and resources.

-“Territory” ESSPY recipients are selected by each Council’s territory NESA scholarship committee.
+“Territory” ESSPY recipients are selected by NESA’s NST scholarship committee.
 Territory recipients receive $300 available for their future educational purposes or to attend a national or international Scouting event or activity.

 The recipient of the national award is then selected from among territory recipients by a special selection committee of the National Eagle Scout Association.
-National recipients receive $3,500, available for their future educational purposes or to attend a national or international Scouting event or activity.
+The national recipient receives $3,500, available for their future educational purposes or to attend a national or international Scouting event or activity.

 Through this award, Melinda and I wanted to shine a spotlight on the incredible work Eagle Scout candidates are doing in service to others.